gryphonshafer/dest/README.md

     vi `dest make db/schema`

-Optionally, you can specify an extention for the created files.
+Optionally, you can specify an extension for the created files.
 For example:

     vi `dest make db/schema sql`
     # this will create and open in vi:
     #    db/schema/deploy.sql
     #    db/schema/revert.sql
     #    db/schema/verify.sql

+And optionally, you can include any date/time format supported by [POSIX](https://metacpan.org/pod/POSIX) `strftime`.

+    dest make db/%s_action sql

 ## expand NAME